-and patient care activities at community level provided that they are not already fully covered by the Global Fund or by the government.

-- Initial or ongoing training activities, including costs related to training, such as workshops, tutorials, field exercises, etc. - Activities to support the HRH labor market and support public policies. - Health product procurement only in the context of pilot or innovative interventions aimed at scale-up or activities related to operational research. - Costs specifically related to monitoring, evaluation and learning (human resources and activities): - These costs must represent between 5 and 10% of the total intervention budget, of which 2 to 3% will be devoted to a mid-term evaluation for Projects requesting 1 million Euros or more from L'Initiative.
+- Costs relating to prevention, diagnosis and patient care activities at community level provided that they are not already fully covered by the Global Fund or by the government. - Initial or ongoing training activities, including costs related to training, such as workshops, tutorials, field exercises, etc. - Activities to support the HRH labor market and support public policies. - Health products procurement, only in the context of pilot or innovative activities aimed at scale-up or activities related to operational research. - Costs specifically related to monitoring, evaluation and learning (human resources and activities): - These costs must represent between 5 and 10% of the total intervention budget, including 2 to 3% will be devoted to a midterm evaluation for Projects requesting 1 million Euros or more from L'Initiative.
 The costs should represent 2 to 3% of the MEAL costs, but should not exceed €50,000.

-The final evaluation does not need to be budgeted by the lead applicants.
+The final evaluation does not need to be - budgeted by the lead applicants. - A contingency allowance of up to 5% of the intervention budget. - Operating costs of up to 10% of the intervention budget.